linx-software/linx-oauth2-token-service/README.md

 2. Edit the Solution's setting `LinxServerHostname` to be the name of your Linx instance.
 So for example, if my Linx cloud server instance is `https://dev1.linx.twenty57.net/` , then the my instance name is "dev1".
 3. Register a new API key: Debug the _RegisterApiKey_ function.
 When the function completes, the Debug Output will display a result like below:
    ```
-   Function started.
-   Function result:
    {
    "ApiKeyData": {
       "name": "Test Key",
       "expires": "2021-10-20 10:43:41.0000000",
       "apiKey": "YSh+j4osdkgISHXNSJxh5MqYfMUSJiT7XSeU+xoeA="
    }
-   }
-   Function finished.

    ```
-   Copy the 'apiKey' value from the debug output.
+   Copy the 'apiKey' string value.

    Open the Solution's Settings and past the copied value into the'ApiKey' setting value.
 3. Initiate the OAuth flow: Open the _TestInitiateFlow_ function in your Linx Designer and add a _breakpoint_ (Right click > __Add Breakpoint__) to the InitateFlow function call.
 Next, debug the _TestInitiateFlow_ function and STEP OVER the InitateFlow function call.
 Copy the value from the Debug Values panel and navigate to it in a browser.